godotengine/godot-docs/tutorials/plugins/gdnative/gdnative-cpp-example.rst

     _sections_unfolded = [ "Resource" ]

-This is a standard Godot resource; you could just create it directly in of your scene, but saving it to a file makes it much easier to reuse it in other places.
+This is a standard Godot resource; you could just create it directly in your scene, but saving it to a file makes it much easier to reuse it in other places.
 This resource points to our gdnlib file, so that Godot can know which dynamic library contains our NativeScript.
 It also defines the ``class_name`` which identifies the NativeScript in our plugin